I can’t think of anything original to say! Who would listen to me?

 It’s like you saying, “Thousands of people have already talked about (fill in the blank), so what’s the point of sharing my view?”

 The point is: You do NOT need an original idea to be worthy of standing on a stage and sharing it.
 Believe that your idea is worth hearing because YOU alone have a different context with which to share it.
 You have a different life story.
-And, you have a unique way of delivering your story along with a wholly unique sounding voice!
+And you have a unique way of delivering your story and a unique voice!

 I’ve long said there are no original ideas—just original people and packaging.
-And I do believe I am not the first to say it.
+(I’m certain I’m not the first to say that!)

 Know this: What makes your idea unique and worth sharing is you.